hackforla/adopt-civic-art/README.md

 ## Development Server
 The dev server is currently hosted as a [Heroku](https://www.heroku.com/) app for ease of deployment.

-### Cloud9 Instructions

-As of August 2017, Cloud9 comes with both Python 2.7 and Python 3.4 installed in the workspace.
-To install dependencies, use:

-`sudo pip3 install -r requirements.txt`

-Get a Google Maps API Key and add it to `/civicart/local_settings.py`.

-Run migrations with python3:

-`python3 manage.py migrate`

 ### Deployment Instructions
 Make sure to set environment variables for: